OctaviaProject/octaviaproject.github.io/_posts/2016-05-11-planning-for-the-unexpected.md

 sordid, but shouldn’t be intimidating especially since not all RPG’s are necessarily complicated.
 Case in point: *Fiasco*.

 Now to the good stuff…how to describe *Fiasco*.
-Thankfully, the internet did that for me. <br>
+Thankfully, the internet did that for me.

 > *Fiasco* is a role-playing game by Jason Morningstar, independently published by Bully Pulpit Games.
 It is a GM-less game for 3–5 players, designed to be played in a few hours with six-sided dice and no preparation.
 It is billed as "A game of powerful ambition and poor impulse control" and "inspired